GraphicEditStudio/BlueProject/GDD.md

 This game will be very easy to port to other decives, so an android / iOS version will be made if desired by the developers.

 ### Visual Style
 The Visuals will be CLEAN and GEOMETRICAL.
-Sharp edges, no outlines.
+Sharp edges, no outlines, no pixel art.
 The background will be filled with abstract geometrical shapes but still looks like a galaxy / night sky.

 ### Audio Style
 Audio in generell will be CLEAN aswell.
 The music will have an oldschool Trance / Techno vibe.
 Very electronic in nature.
+I will be upbeat and fast to make it feel energetic and make you feel like there's a space fight with action going on.
 Every sound in the game will be made by a synthesizer.
 There will be no samples to enforce the abstract, electronical nature of the visuals.

 ### Starting Out / Main Menu